Social media has changed the way businesses market themselves online.

 6. Engage Your Audience

-Once you being to catch the attention of your audience, make sure they feel special.
+Once you begin to catch the attention of your audience, make sure they feel special.

 7. Follow the 70-30 rule